Key Associates

 Neil Sawatsky, Montreal

 Neil Sawatsky apprenticed and established a freelance business in graphic design and illustration in Montreal, 1976 - 78.
 He is former Art Director of Montreal Business Report Magazine and has worked as a freelance designer and illustrator in Hong Kong and Manila.
-Currently based in Montreal, Neil works with a range of clients to produce corporate ID logos and graphics, communication materials for print production, as well as website designs.
+Currently based in Montreal, Neil works with a range of clients to produce corporate logos and graphics, communication materials for print production, as well as website designs.

 Europe